 Summer is prime time for enjoying the outdoors.
-But more often than not, there’s a dark cloud hanging over that backyard barbecue: bugs – and especially mosquitoes.
+But more often than not, there's a dark cloud hanging over that backyard barbecue: bugs – and especially mosquitoes.
 These blood-seeking fun busters expertly follow their senses right to your skin.
-But if you can repel them with one quick application of bug spray, then what’s the problem?
+But if you can repel them with one quick application of bug spray, then what's the concern?
 It turns out that many old-fashioned bug sprays contain neurotoxic ingredients that may increase cancer risk.
 But, worry not – there are plenty of nontoxic essential oil blends that repel the bugs, without the bite to your health.

 Why Should We Use Natural Mosquito Repellent?

 Mosquito bites are not just annoying.
 They can also transmit diseases such as malaria, zika, and dengue fever, among others.
 So, it's important to guard against them.
 Mosquitoes are guided by their sense of smell, which is equipped with hundreds of odor-receptor proteins, and they're attracted to the carbon dioxide we exhale, our skin odors, and sweat.
 Although none of these can truly be avoided, there are plant-derived all-natural essential oils that repel bugs and are completely safe for humans.
 The best part is that natural insect repellents not only have a fresh, clean scent but, most importantly, they are safe to use at any frequency and can be used in place of traditional toxic bug sprays like DEET and picaridin.
 Plus, natural bug sprays usually have a variety of essential oils to repel a variety of mosquitoes at once.

 Of course, if you do get bitten, there's still hope.
 Try natural home remedies for mosquito bites.